janaka/blog-janaka-dev/content/blog/tracing-with-dotnet-app-mesh-opentelemetry/index.md

   });
 ```

-Create a custom App Mesh Encoy image with the override config because it's the easiest way on Fargate.
+Create a custom App Mesh Envoy image with the override config because it's the easiest way on Fargate.
 Not ideal for production.

 Envoy (v1.12.3) override config `envoy-otel-tracer-config.yaml`

 ```yaml
 tracing:
   http: